Emerging Tech Dialogues - The Future of Work II: Shaping What’s Next!

 Date and Location

 In person at Statler Hall on the Ithaca Campus or virtually via Zoom on April 1, 2026, from 9am to 4pm.
-For onsite attendees, registration and coffee will start at 8:30.
+For onsite attendees, registration and coffee start at 8:30.

 Register

-Keynote
+Afternoon Keynote Speaker

 Susan Youngblood